An enjoyable, relatively level trek through an attractive forest using the lower section of the Blue Mountain Loop that circuits Stokes State Forest.

 Our two cents:

-We really enjoyed this loop and is what we’d call a “hiker’s hike”… just a nice trail in a beautiful forest and along a pretty stream – but with no particular goal or big “payoff” like a waterfall or viewpoint.
+We really enjoy this loop and is what we’d call a “hiker’s hike”… just a nice trail in a beautiful forest and along a pretty stream – but with no particular goal or big “payoff” like a waterfall or viewpoint.

 Can be done in the opposite direction, but doing it this way puts the best parts first (in our opinion).
 Some road noise slightly mars the otherwise isolated feeling of the hike.
 Wet trail sections after recent heavy rain.